 How to Avoid Pregnancy on Your Period

+If your goal is to prevent pregnancy, there are a number of birth control options to consider, all of which should be used straight through your period.
 The IUD, birth control pill, and other contraceptives can all make period sex safer—at least when it comes to pregnancy risk.
 To protect against STIs, always use a condom.

 What if you want to get pregnant?

+If you are trying to conceive, skipping birth control is a big start, but don’t depend on period sex to get you there, Fleming says.
+Because it’s rare, she still recommends determining your fertility window and having sex more often during that time.
 “You will need to determine when you ovulate by keeping a menstrual calendar with a mobile app, basal body temperature charting, or a commercial ovulation predictor kit,” she suggests.
 “The first day of bleeding is day one.
 Once you know the length of your cycles (day one to day one), count backwards 14 days.”
+Have fun!